 Tip #6: Avoid food that’s been sitting out too long

 Along similar lines, make sure the food you eat is piping hot.
-Food-borne illnesses can often come from bacteria that grows on food that’s been sitting around too long.
+According to the CDC, food-borne illnesses can often come from bacteria that grows on food that’s been sitting around too long.
 Always order freshly cooked food.
 Cakes, cookies, or breads are generally safe, but avoid dishes where components of the dish were cooked ahead of time and then added in without reheating.

 Tip #7: Bring water to drink